 Your FIRE number is equal to your annual expenses multiplied by 25.
 For example, if your annual spending is $40,000 a year then your FIRE number would be $1 million.
 This is assuming you will be using a 4% withdrawal strategy.

 Knowing your FIRE number is one of the first steps on the journey to Financial Independence (FI).
 Most people who achieve FI do so by carefully planning their finances years.
 This is why they are successful and are even more prepared for surprises along the way.

 You can find out your FIRE number by multiplying your annual spending by 25.
 Once you have your FIRE number you can calculate how long it will take you to reach financial independence based on your savings rate.

-I first started my FIRE Journey by using Mint to calculate my annual expenses.
+I first started my FIRE Journey by using Personal Capital to calculate my annual expenses.
 This made it easy for me to see that I spend about $35,000 a year.

 (Annual Expenses) x 25 = FIRE Number

 So, calculating my FIRE number would look like this ($35,000) x 25 = $875,000.